mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/Conv2d.md

 ### Filling Behavior Difference

-1. The parameter "padding_mode" of PyTorch can be selected as 'zero','reflect', 'replicate', and 'circular'.
-The default is 'zero'.
+1. The parameter "padding_mode" of PyTorch can be selected as 'zeros','reflect', 'replicate', and 'circular'.
+The default is 'zeros'.
 The parameter "padding" can be selected as 'int', 'tuple of ints', 'valid', and 'same'.
 The default is 0.
 The four padding mode of the parameter "padding_mode" is consistent with that of the "torch.nn.functional.pad" interface.
 After setting, the convolution input will be filled according to the specified filling mode, as follows:

-    - zero: constant fill (default zero fill).
+    - zeros: constant fill (default zero fill).

     - reflect: reflection fill.